 Ernesto: And Mike let me just address something regarding victim advocates.
 You know this.
 You’re an experienced attorney.
 I’m an experienced attorney.
 We only do military cases.
 And we know that victim advocates don’t understand how the system works and how the system works better.
 Ok?
 So too many times victim advocates act and move forward based on emotion.
 So they hear about this naval academy case and what happened at the Article 32 hearing.
-They hear rumors or statements or comments that this alleged victim was just beat up, was just harassed.
+They hear rumors or statements or comments that this alleged victim was just beaten up, was just harassed.
 So what happens?
 It becomes something emotional to the victim advocates.
 So they contact the commanding generals at whatever base or post they’re at and say this is a problem that needs to be dealt with.
 And then the lobby groups come in.
-I mean Mike…thi…this is…the victim advocates… for them to hear what happened at the Article 32 hearing involving a naval academy case, they are moved by emotion.
+I mean Mike this is the victim advocates… for them to hear what happened at the Article 32 hearing involving a naval academy case, they are moved by emotion.
 They don’t see it the way you and I see it when it comes to judicial economy and the rights of the accused.

 But moving on from that issue, I want to address one other matter with regard to these Article 32 hearings and how a government can perfect its case.
 Because as we, just very recently…perhaps a month and a half ago, under 2 months ago we know that it’s mandated now for every Article 32 hearing involving a sexual assault for a JAG to be the sitting investigating officer.
 And you know when, when we did this a long time ago, we didn’t always have JAGs sitting as the investigating officers in the Article 32 hearing.
-It could be um, an infantrymen ah, someone with the engineering core um people who would be real panel members.
-Now we have JAGs um who sit on the panel….I’m sorry…who sit as the investigating officer.
-And we don’t always know what their level of experience is with regards to court martial but we do know that when you have a JAG sitting as the investigating officer, they are more a capable and able to aid the government in perfecting its case at the Article 32 hearing.
+It could be um, infantrymen ah, someone with the engineering core um people who would be real panel members.
+Now we have JAGs um who sit on the panel….I’m sorry…who sits as the investigating officer.
+And we don’t always know what their level of experience is with regards to court-martial but we do know that when you have a JAG sitting as the investigating officer, they are more capable and able to aid the government in perfecting its case at Article 32 hearing.
 To prevent a sloppy prosecution from becoming even more sloppy and to try and help those prosecutors fix the problems and iron out any issues or mistakes um that could later arise at trial.
 So again this goes back to the issues of…where victim advocates want to get rid of Article 32 hearings, where Congress is now demanding a big change to get rid of Article 32 hearings.
 Mike, they are only hurting themselves.
 Ok?
 They’re only hurting themselves because these JAGS who sit as investigating officers can really help the prosecutors perfect its case.
 They are only hurting things Mike.

-Ernesto: I’ve seen it Mike.
+Ernesto: I’ve seen it, Mike.

 Mike: So I want to point something out, an attorney, I think her first name was Susan Berg, she was at the naval academy case in which she was representing the alleged victim which is how it got so much publicity.
-She also was in the movie The Invisible War and she also a big advocate of of the military…the media’s attacks…and she is behind those attacks on the military saying that they aren’t handling sexual assaults right.
+She also was in the movie The Invisible War and she is also a big advocate of the military…the media’s attacks…and she is behind those attacks on the military saying that they aren’t handling sexual assaults right.
 What I think she is doing is trying to build up her case to get the public on her side to get Congress on her side.
-So that she could one day win a large class action lawsuit and win a lot of money.
+So that she could one day win a large class-action lawsuit and win a lot of money.
 I mean, if she wins a lawsuit for 50 million dollars, she is going to be a very wealthy person and she has a history of being successful with these types of lawsuits.
-So, make no doubt about it…all these people running around ah that are being manipulated by by propaganda in the media and and stories about 30 to 40 hour cross examinations…I am talking about the naval academy cross examination…I don’t even know if that’s true.
+So, make no doubt about it…all these people running around ah that are being manipulated by propaganda in the media and stories about 30 to 40-hour cross-examinations…I am talking about the naval academy cross-examination…I don’t even know if that’s true.
 Ok?
 But that’s what’s out there.
 That’s the perception and perception becomes reality.
 So when you are making decisions based on emotion and here’s the thing…if the military keeps switching and changing their military justice system, they’re basically admitting that it was not adequate which is setting her up for success in her future claims.
 Because if you go and make all these changes to a system to make it better and you keep doing it over and over again, admitting you’re wrong, admitting you weren’t doing your job, admitting you weren’t hard enough, admitting that the military didn’t investigate, you are basically conceding that the military was negligent in handling these cases which is in my mind, admitting liability.
 So, don’t forget what this really is all about.
 It’s about money.
-On the on the fringe, you have a few radicals and Ernesto, earlier today we talked about a tax payer funded symposium that’s going on right now.
+On the fringe, you have a few radicals, and Ernesto, earlier today we talked about a taxpayer-funded symposium that’s going on right now.
 Um… it’s actually a news story that came out today.
-Ah the US Institute of Peace, a tax payer funded organization had a conference this week.
-And they’re complaining that the military… um…at this conference on of the speakers was criticizing the United States for spending more money on counter-terrorism than they do on sexual assault prevention.
+Ah, the US Institute of Peace, a taxpayer-funded organization had a conference this week.
+And they’re complaining that the military… um…at this conference one of the speakers was criticizing the United States for spending more money on counter-terrorism than they do on sexual assault prevention.
 And I wanted to get your take on that Ernesto because we spent a lot of money on counter-terrorism.
-I don’t know if we are going to be spending a couple hundred-billion dollars on sexual assault prevention but I wanted to get your opinion on that new development.
+I don’t know if we are going to be spending a couple hundred billion dollars on sexual assault prevention but I wanted to get your opinion on that new development.

 Ernesto: That is one of the most ridiculous…one of the most ridiculous things ah, that I have heard Mike, it really is.
-And it kind of goes to show how the media itself is is perpetuating the problem.
+And it kind of goes to show how the media itself is perpetuating the problem.
 We have a lot of and this is what I mean…I almost believe that we have a lot of sex assaults in the military because that’s what we’re told.
-We have problems in the military with sex with sex assaults because that’s what we’re told.
+We have problems in the military with sex assaults because that’s what we’re told.
 And what that does is, it’s very harmful to the system itself.
 It’s very harmful to investigations because regardless of the weight of the evidence.
-There could be no evidence, zero evidence nothing more than baseless allegations from a very uncredible source or an uncredible alleged victim and now you have an officer, enlisted member whose life is in jeopardy because of these false allegations that are perpetuated by by members of the military who know who to work the system and who understands what they have to gain by claiming sex assault and claiming to be a victim, Mike.
+There could be no evidence, zero evidence nothing more than baseless allegations from a very uncredible source or an uncredible alleged victim, and now you have an officer, enlisted member whose life is in jeopardy because of these false allegations that are perpetrated by members of the military who know who to work the system and who understands what they have to gain by claiming sex assault and claiming to be a victim, Mike.
 And I…And I think that’s the big problem that we have right now is this perpetuation of fantasy.
 Um..
 I mean that is my initial take from that statement, Mike.
 It’s just ridiculous to spend that much money on sex assault.

-Have you ever been in situation where you felt guilty the next morning about the sexual activity that you had?
+Have you ever been in a situation where you felt guilty the next morning about the sexual activity that you had?
 You’re probably raped.
 If you weren’t raped then, you were taken advantage of.
 That’s another crime wrongful sexual contact.
 So, if you ever have had any sexual contact with someone and you wish you didn’t, then you’re a victim.
 Come to us.
-We will give you money.
+We will give you the money.
 We’ll diagnose you with PTDS.
 That’s what’s going on and I am not exaggerating.
 I get asked this question all the time.
-Why would people why would someone put themselves through this process?
-Well, it’s…it’s in many of the cases; the person doesn’t even come forward.
+Why would people why would someone put themselves through this process? well, it’s…it’s in many of the cases; the person doesn’t even come forward.
 It is one of these “new trained” people that are looking for victims.
 Ah, and drumming…they’re drumming these people up.
 I’ll give you an example: A case I recently had.
 There was an airman that that didn’t do well on a test.
-She was in charge of loading ah gear on top of a … some air…a C130 or some aircraft but my point is, she was she was emotional because, she didn’t she didn’t do well on a test.
-She failed so she started crying.
-Well, anyway, her instructor immediately said.
+She was in charge of loading ah gear on top of a … some air…a C130 or some aircraft but my point is, she was emotional because she didn’t do well on a test.
+She failed so she started crying. well, anyway, her instructor immediately said.
 And now this is a seasoned enlisted member of the United States Air Force.
-Immediately thought, somethings wrong.
+Immediately thought, something was wrong.
 This reminds me of the sexual assault training that I just had.
-Where someone isn’t on their gam 100%.
-Where’s someone’s emotional.
+Where someone isn’t on their game 100%.
+Where’re someone’s emotions.
 The fact is she had cheated on her husband and her husband had found out about it and she was very emotional about that and she wasn’t a top performer anyway.
 So the idea that anytime you see someone not having a good day or pouting around, it must be because they were raped because there could be no other answer.